- What is shiatsu?

 --30% discount to armed services, veterans, and Americorps members.

---Save 10%-35% (depending on your tax bracket) if you have a Flexible Spending Account by claiming your shiatsu sessions.
-To do this, your doctor must fill out a letter of medical necessity certifying that the shiatsu massage was medically necessary.
+--Save 10%-35% (depending on your tax bracket) if you have a Flexible Spending Account by claiming your massage sessions.
+Here's how to do this.